highcharts/highcharts-dist/README.md

-Highcharts JS is a JavaScript charting library based on SVG, with fallbacks to VML and canvas for old browsers.
+Highcharts is a JavaScript charting library based on SVG, with fallbacks to VML and canvas for old browsers.
+This package also contains Highstock, the financial charting package, and Highmaps for geo maps.

 _For NPM users, please note that this module replaces the previous [Highcharts Server](https://www.npmjs.com/package/highcharts-server) module._